agrostar/zzapi/docs/zzapi-bundle-description.md

 * `$exists`: true|false, to check existance of a field
 * `$type`: string|number|object|array|null: to check the type of the field
 * `$tests`: perform assertions (recursively) on the value, as if it were the `$.` root
+* `$skip`: skip the assertions under this test.
+Useful in case some tests are failing, but we want the output to keep reminding us of this fact.

 ### jsonpath tests